 Shirrell Wright started as a substitute and floater with us in 1994 and soon found her calling as a permanent infant caregiver.
 She has earned a Tennessee Early Learning Training Alliance Certificate and has additionally taken early childhood classes at NSCC.
 She is also a doting mother and grandmother.

 New to our program in 2017, Sara Alton cares for our youngest children in the Navigators Class in the afternoons.
-Sara recently moved to Nashville from Boston where she was a an Associate Teacher at Beacon Hill Nursery School.
-Sara holds a BS in Early Childhood Development from Colby-Sawyer College in NH and has had over seven years of rich experience working with young children and their families.
+Sara moved to Nashville from Boston where she was a an Associate Teacher at Beacon Hill Nursery School.
+Sara holds a BS in Early Childhood Development from Colby-Sawyer College in NH and has had over eight years of rich experience working with young children and their families.

 Movers and Shakers Class (Infants)